 What questions will the insurer ask?

-We’ve built a handy questionnaire for that – life insurance with anaemia questionnaire.
-Complete it and I’ll be back with the best insurer for you.
+We’ve built a handy questionnaire for that – life insurance with anaemia.
+Complete it, and I’ll be back with your best insurer.

 From your answers, the insurer will be able to ascertain whether your anaemia is